FernandaRobles1234/Auto-Tuning-PID/README.md

 Dynamic programing proyect

-1- Open the files ”Approx2”, ”Exactmethod2”, ”Simulation”.
+1- Open the files ”Approx2”, ”Exactmethod2”, ”Simulation” with MATLAB and Simulink.

 2- Be sure that we are working on ”Current folder” with the Proyect2 folder.